 A low-pass filter can be very effective in reducing dirty power.
 For instance here is pic of the cleansed electricity with those same halogen track lights on, Filterd Power Halogen Lights On (30k Hz) What was 3 volts peak to peak is now less than 0.25 volts.
 Lastly, is a pic of the power to the computer after it is filtered by the low-pass filter, Filterd Computer Power (30k Hz).
 The cleanliness of the electricity proves that the filter works under load.

 Differential noise on a house wire can be reduced with a shunt capacitor.
 A 20 uF capacitor plugged into a receptacle can serve this purpose.
 Mind you that these capacitors only reduce mid frequencies from the line, in the 30 kHz range, which happens to be exactly where switching supplies run.
 From a personal experience such filters offer little relief from electosensitive symptoms caused by electomagnetic pollution emitted by TVs or computers.
-The 120 volt Panasonic capacitors that were used produce a high pitched noise which causes ear irritation, but that was solved by placing a 1.0 ohm resistor in series with the capacitor.
+The 120 volt Panasonic capacitors that were used produced a high pitched noise which causes ear irritation, but that was solved by placing a 1.0 ohm resistor in series with the capacitor.
 The resistor slightly compromises the effectiveness of the capacitor.
-Others who suffer from Hyperacusis also experience discomfort with the leading brand of such filters.

 Since the capacitor doesn't offer very much relief from TVs, it may be concluded that much of the EMF is being irradiated or still being conducted through the house wiring and of course the signal on the coaxial line.
 Be aware that shunt capacitors only reduce differential noise between the hot and neutral lines, but not common mode noise.
 The prevalence of interference detected by an AM radio on lines filtered by shunt capacitors suggests that common mode noise is prevalent and should not be ignored.
 It should also be noted that when a capacitor is employed near a device that produced dirty electricity, the measured differential noise may be low at that outlet, however elevated differential noise can then be measured at other outlets!
 Differential noise is converted to common mode noise back to differential.
 Proponents of the capacitor filters insist that one needs 20 or so units distributed throughout the house, making such a solution borderline farcical.
 Depending on a shunt capacitor as a filter is like buying a car that can only make right hand turns.